 To make it more effective I recommend using your interior trim cleaner to dampen the sponge, as well as lightly spraying it onto the affected trim panel(s).

 One of my personal favourite interior trim cleaners, as I have mentioned in other posts is Meguiars Vinyl & Rubber Cleaner and Conditioner, which is even more effective on hard to remove marks, when used with a Magic Sponge.

-If you haven’t already heard of this Meguiars product you can discover more about it, as well as other similar products in my previous guide to some of the best car interior cleaners.
+If you haven’t already heard of this Meguiars product you can discover more about it, as well as other similar products in my previous guide to the best car interior cleaners.